OS-SFT/Taxonomy-Mappings-Library/Taxonomy Mappings - Double/ISSB - SEC/README.md

 **Navigate: [Become a partner?](https://github.com/OS-SFT/06-COLLABORATORS-PARTNERS)** **...
 Or ...
 [See the Taxonomy Library?](https://github.com/orgs/OS-SFT/projects/2)**

-# Mapping: ISSB S2 - SEC Climate-related Disclosures
+# Mapping: ISSB - SEC Climate-related Disclosures

 ## Project Summary

-Pairwise taxonomy mapping between ISSB Exposure Draft S2 and the SEC proposed rule on climate-related disclosures.
+Pairwise taxonomy mapping between the ISSB Standards (IFRS S2) and the SEC proposed rule on climate-related disclosures.
 - Taxonomy Files: See files within this repository
-- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/0IXZNJ5RUQwk1GtqpeVFqtWvxGb4knkW) to view an interactive version of the taxonomy mapping
+- Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/DNt1R2gKG71cclb7vGnrypz89EaLCajK) to view an interactive version of the taxonomy mapping
 - Research: See [below](https://github.com/OS-SFT/Taxonomy-Mappings-Library/tree/main/Taxonomy%20Mappings%20-%20Double/ISSB%20-%20SEC#further-commentary) for further commentary. **Please note that additional future research on this topic is to be added by OS-SFT Contributing Partners.**
 - Link: Use Case